thatvirtualboy/thatvirtualboy.github.io/_pages/wallgenie.md

 ---
 <h4 id="privacy">Privacy</h4>
 Privacy is a first-class citizen in Wall•Genie.
 Unlike other wallpaper apps, your usage is not tracked or tied to your identity, nor is a sign-in process required in order to use the app, keeping your identity completely anonymous.
 Certain statistics are collected anonymously in order to help improve the app; things like iPhone model, iOS version, wallpaper upvote count, wallpaper generation count, and wallpaper upload count.
-All of these stats are aggregated using the privacy-focused solution [TelemetryDeck](https://telemetrydeck.com).
+These stats are aggregated using the privacy-focused solution [TelemetryDeck](https://telemetrydeck.com).

 ---
 <h4 id="support">Support</h4>